|1||Yamaha FG800||Solid sitka spruce and nato||7.5 pounds||2|| Check|

 How choose the best electric guitar under 300?

 The thickness of the body on a guitar affects the sound a lot, if the body of the guitar is thin the sound will be bright, likewise if the body is wide and large the sound of the guitar will be serious and with good bass.
-A quality electro acoustic guitar is usually a bit heavy, when the guitar is very light this can be synonymous with bad quality, when lifting a guitar it should feel strong, with a balanced weight and its sound should be clear, without distortions or strange vibrations.

 In the market we get guitars with nylon strings or with metal strings, we must bear in mind that it is not convenient to change the type of string to an electro acoustic guitar, so it is necessary to select the type of string well before buying.
 If you opt for an electro acoustic guitar with metallic strings, these come with thick gauge strings, we recommend lowering the thickness of the strings to a maximum of 0.10.